TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-5.md

             return  # Destination is out of bounds. if not engine.game_map.tiles["walkable"][dest_x, dest_y]:
             return  # Destination is blocked by a tile.
+        <span class="new-text">if engine.game_map.get_blocking_entity_at_location(dest_x, dest_y):
+            return  # Destination is blocked by an entity.</span>

         entity.move(self.dx, self.dy)</pre>
 {{</ original-tab >}}
 {{</ codetab >}}

+Notice that we've added an extra check in `MovementAction` to ensure we're not moving into a space with a blocking entity.
+Theoretically, this bit of code won't ever trigger, but it's nice to have it there as a safeguard.

 But wait, `MovementAction` still doesn't do anything differently.
 So what's the point?
 Well, now we can use the new `ActionWithDirection` class to define two more subclasses, which will do what we want.